Is Psychosis A Lifelong Illness? Exploring The Facts

 Psychosis treatment and management

 Treating psychosis typically involves a combination of methods tailored to the needs of the individual.
-With treatment adherence and support from loved ones and healthcare professionals, it can be possible to reduce or completely eradicate symptoms of psychosis.
+With treatment adherence and support from loved ones and healthcare professionals, reducing or completely eradicating symptoms of psychosis may be possible.

 Medication